The master server is a standard sr.ht web service and can be installed as

 redis key.
 Each build runner will also need a local redis

 instance running.
-In an insecure deployment (all services on the same server)
+In an insecure deployment (all services on the same server,

-you can get away with a single Redis instance.
+running only trusted builds), you can get away with a single Redis instance.

 - A KVM virtual machine via qemu